 What type of hostel does Inti Sun Trek use for Inca Quarrry Trek?

 At Inti Sun Trek, we always book through the Continental, El Tambo or Machu Picchu hostels, which offer private double rooms.
 These hostels offer comfortable beds, hot water for showering, WiFi, and breakfast.
-NOTE: We guarantee these hostels will be reserved, as per the itinerary, only if you book your trek 2 months in advance.
-Otherwise, we may be forced to offer alternative accommodations.
+NOTE: We guarantee these hostels will be reserved only if you book your trek 2 months in advance.
+Otherwise, we may be forced to offer alternative accommodation.

 Can I upgrade the hostal to a hotel in Aguas Calientes?.